5 Money Mistakes I See People Make in Their 20s

 An emergency fund isn't a savings goal.
 It's a debt prevention tool.
 It's the thing that keeps a $800 car problem from becoming a $2,000 credit card problem six months later.

 You don't need six months of expenses saved to start feeling the benefit.
 Even $1,000 changes the math.
+The Emergency Fund Calculator helps you set the right target based on your expenses.
 If you're living paycheck to paycheck and think an emergency fund is impossible, I wrote this specifically for you.

 Not all debt is the same, and treating it that way costs people thousands.
 I see people making minimum payments on a 24% APR credit card while aggressively paying down a 5% car loan because the balance is higher.
 That's backwards.